⭐️

 Access-Control-Request-Method: POST

-The Allow header should be sent when the server responds with a “405 Method Not Allowed” status code to indicate which request methods can be used.
-An empty Allow header signifies that the resource allows no request methods that might occur temporarily for a given resource as an example.
+This header lists the set of methods supported by a resource.
+It should be sent when the server responds with 405 Method Not Allowed to indicate which methods can be used.
+An empty Allow header signifies that the resource allows no request methods (may occur temporarily).

 Syntax:

-It provides a list of all the allowed HTTP request methods.
+• <http-methods> – List of allowed HTTP request methods.

 Example: